mcquackers/mongodb-zero-encoders/README.md

 In most encoders, the `omitempty` flag omits zero values from being marshalled to the outputted bytes.
 The MongoDB driver's behavior continues to encode zero value primitives into the outputted bytes.
-To rectify this, this package creates structs for primitive encoders, farming out the actual encoding to bsoncodec.DefaultValueEncoders, but also adds methods to implement the bsoncodec.TypeZeroer interface, allowing zero value primitives to be successfully omitted from marshalled bytes.
+To rectify this, this package creates structs for primitive encoders, farming out the actual encoding to bsoncodec.DefaultValueEncoders, or specific encoders where needed, but also adds methods to implement the bsoncodec.TypeZeroer interface, allowing zero value primitives to be successfully omitted from marshalled bytes.

 Usage: